VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/wishlist-type.md

 # WishlistType ==~object~==

-The `WishlistType` represents the details and properties of a wishlist.
+This type represents the details and properties of a wishlist.

 ## Fields